Dr Adrian Bowyer MBE BSc(Eng) PhD CEng CMath CITP ACGI MBCS FIMA FRSA

-I did a first degree in mechanical engineering at Imperial College in 1973, and then did a PhD in tribology there.
+I read a first degree in mechanical engineering at Imperial College in 1973, and then researched a PhD in tribology there.

 In 1977 I moved to Bath University's Department of Mathematical Sciences to do research in stochastic computational geometry.

 In 1984 I took up a lectureship in manufacturing in Bath's Department of Mechanical Engineering and was subsequently promoted to senior lecturer.
-I retired in 2012 to concentrate on the RepRap Project and my company RepRap Ltd (see below).
+I left Bath University in 2012 to write, to work on the RepRap Project (see below), and to do the jobs listed in the first paragraph above.

 In May 2017 I received the 3D Printing Industry Outstanding Contribution to 3D Printing Award.